pierreschutz/ADA_Project/README.md

 # Title

-20 Years Of Crime in Chicago

 Dive in the Heart of Chicago's crime

-Chicago evolution through Crime Analysis // it's crim

 # Abstract

-_A 150 word description of the project idea, goals, dataset used.
-What story you would like to tell and why?
-What's the motivation behind your project?_

 The iconic city of Chicago (Illinois), is widely known for it's crime.
-Surmnamed Chirac because of it's crime rate comparable to the war in Irak, also known for Al Capone and it's Chicago outfit during the prohibition, Fred Hampton's assasination by the city's police, or the suddent rise of crime in 2015 make of Chicago's crime an intersting subject to study.
+Surnamed Chirac because of it's crime rate comparable to the war in Irak, also known for Al Capone and it's Chicago outfit during the prohibition, Fred Hampton's assasination by the city's police, or the suddent rise of crime in 2015 make Chicago Crime an intersting subject to study.

-Through this study of the crime over 20 years, we want to bring insights on the crime evolution, geographical distribution and effects on the city with an unbiased and apolitical aproach to give people an fair idea of the safety of the city.
+Through this study of 20 years of crime, we want to bring insights on the crime evolution, geographical distribution and effects on the city with an unbiased and apolitical aproach with the goal to give people an fair idea of the safety of the city and it's implications.

-We think that a good analysis of crime through endemic cities such as Chicago can be an usefull tool for police (prevent crime), law makers (judge cases with a good understand of similar events), touristic office (give an overview of areas to avoid, at what time).
+Also, we think that a good analysis of crime through cities with endemic criminaly such as Chicago can be an usefull tool for police (to prevent crime), law makers (judge cases with insights from similar events), touristic office (give an information about areas to avoid, at what time).

-Chicago's city crime

-Through this study of the last 20 years, we will :

-- Good place and bad places (identification of good/bad neighborhood

-- Which neighborhood succeed

-- Describe the evolution of crime rate per neighborhoods.
-Effect on crime rate to the geographical distribution of police stations.
-Does the violent from no-go-zone in the city (comparaison with taxi trips, bicycle ).

-- Correlation between violent area and neighborhood quality, through restaurant quality (inspection dataset), education (number of libraries dataset).
-Real estate.

--

 # Research questions